surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Database_Connection_TD.md

 <center><h2>DATABASE CONNECTION</h2></center>

- <b>Connection** Specifies a database connection from which a model can retrieve the data.
+ <b>Connection</b> Specifies a database connection from which a model can retrieve the data.

- **To set up database connection;**
+ <b>To set up database connection;</b>

-**I.**  Get the connection details for database such as Host, Dialects, port, username, password, etc from **Database Administrator.**
+<b>I.</b>  Get the connection details for database such as Host, Dialects, port, username, password, etc from <b>Database Administrator.</b>

-**II.** Enable secure access to database, such as :
+<b>II.</b> Enable secure access to database, such as :
   -  Using  IP Address Whitelist, optionally adding SSL Encryption.
   - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication.

-**III.** Set up database to work with AcuBi.
+<b> III. </b> Set up database to work with AcuBi.
 Instructions may vary from dialect to dialect.
 Typically it includes providing approval to AcuBi to access database.

  ## Set-Up Database Connection

- Login **AcuBi** using following navigation path :
+ Login <b>AcuBi< using following navigation path :

 **Link :**  [http://18.196.122.102:8081/acubiLogin](http://18.196.122.102:8081/acubiLogin)